GodGraceInnovations/NexaFace/README.md

 ### 🧠 2.
 Analysis & Decision Making
 - Read and extract text, numbers, or structured data from a page
-- Detect page layout changes (using MutationObserver or DOM checks)
+- Detect page layout changes
 - Analyze website content for keywords, patterns, or data insights
 - Identify specific users, products, or posts
-- Decide what actions to take next (based on AI logic or rules)
+- Decide what actions to take next (based on rules)

 ### 📊 3.
 Data & Automation
 - Crawl and store website data (scraping)